MooOfDoom/csc746hw4/README.md

 * module load likwid-5.2.0   # on the VM

-# Build instructions - general
+# Build instructions - Cori

+When building on Cori, make sure you are on a KNL node when doing the compilation.
+The Cori login nodes are *not* KNL nodes, the Cori login nodes have Intel Xeon E5-2698 processors, not the Intel Xeon Phi 7250 processors.
+The simplest way to do this is grab an interactive KNL node:

+% salloc --nodes 1 --qos interactive --time 01:00:00 --constraint knl --perf likwid --account m3930

+Load the correct environment modules:

+% module swap PrgEnv-intel PrgEnv-gnu
+% module load cmake
+% module load likwid/5.2.0

 After downloading, cd into the main source directly, then:

 % mkdir build
 % cd build
 % cmake ../  -Wno-dev

-When building on Cori, make sure you are on a KNL node when doing the compilation.
-The Cori login nodes are *not* KNL nodes, the Cori login nodes have Intel Xeon E5-2698 processors, not the Intel Xeon Phi 7250 processors.
-The simplest way to do this is grab an interactive KNL node: salloc --nodes 1 --qos interactive --time 01:00:00 --constraint knl --account m3930
+% make

 # Platforms